YouMightNotNeedKubernetes/prometheus/README.md

 ## Getting Started

+As a recommendation, you should only have Prometheus deployed per Docker Swarm Cluster.

+Before you start, you need to carefully plan your deployment.
+- Consider how many instances you want to deploy.
+- Node placement for each instance.
+- etc...

 You might need to create swarm-scoped overlay network called `dockerswarm_monitoring` for all the stacks to communicate if you haven't already.

 ```sh